Andereoo/TkinterWeb/docs/source/upgrading.rst

         * Debug messages are now disabled by default.
 Set the configuration option ``messages_enabled=True`` to enable them.
         * In an effort to keep backwards compatibility, if the configuration option ``message_func`` is set, the value of ``messages_enabled`` is ignored.

+    * Auto-scrolling behaviour when searching the page for text been improved.

 -------------------

 Please report bugs or request new features on the `issues page <https://github.com/Andereoo/TkinterWeb/issues>`_.